/*

 * Scopes the results to snapshots with the specified owners.
 You can specify a combination of Amazon Web Services

-* account IDs, self
+* account IDs, self, and amazon.

 *